phu0ngng/nccl/plc/items/id_3a1f2e9b/communicator_revoke.md

 #### Interactions

 - Revoke + Shrink: A common flow is to call revoke to quiesce the communicator, then call `ncclCommShrink` to remove failed ranks and continue.
 - Revoke + Split: After revoke completes, splitting the communicator via `ncclCommSplit` is safe (no outstanding ops).
+Resource sharing is disabled when the parent is revoked.
-- Revoke + Finalize/Destroy: After revoke completes, applications can safely proceed to finalize/destroy if desired.
+- Revoke + Finalize/Destroy: After revoke completes, applications can safely proceed to destroy if desired.
+Finalize is not supported after revoke.

 </details>